Ryan Dempster: Boston Red Sox (2013)

 Dempster signed a two-year contract worth $26.5 million with the Boston Red Sox after the 2012 season.

-He is tied for the most regular season grand slams allowed (11) with Kenny Rogers.
-Dempster has also allowed one in the postseason, for a grand total of 12.

 On August 18, 2013, in a game against the rival New York Yankees, Dempster was involved in a contentious incident with Alex Rodriguez.
-The first time he faced Rodriguez, he threw one pitch behind him, then subsequently, Dempster's 3–0 pitch struck Rodriguez on the left elbow pad and ricocheted off his back.
+The first time he faced Rodriguez, he threw one pitch behind him, then subsequently, Dempster's 3–0 pitch struck Rodriguez on the left elbow pad and ricocheted off his back to a loud cheer from the fans in attendance.
 Although home plate umpire Brian O'Nora warned Dempster and both dugouts, Dempster was allowed to stay in the game.
 Later, in the top of the 6th inning, Dempster gave up a home run to Rodriguez and the Red Sox lost the game 9–6.
 On August 20, MLB gave Dempster a five-game suspension (though he did not miss a start) and an undisclosed fine for hitting Rodriguez.
 For a couple of years following the incident, Dempster claimed he did not mean to hit Rodriguez then finally admitted in August 2016 the incident was, indeed, intentional.

 Dempster finished the 2013 season at 8–9 with a 4.57 ERA in 32 games (29 starts).
-He was part of the 25-man active roster for the postseason making 3 relief appearances and won his first championship title when the Red Sox beat the St. Louis Cardinals in the 2013 World Series.
+He was part of the 25-man active roster for the postseason making three relief appearances and won his first championship title when the Red Sox beat the St. Louis Cardinals in the 2013 World Series.